MiniHood/OpenAI-Extended-Library/README.md

 # OpenAI-Extended-Library
 This is a C# library for interacting with the OpenAI API.
 The library provides a simple and easy-to-use interface for a wide range of AI tasks, including:

-# READ THIS
-The source above is an old source that will no longer be updated.
-It was simiply to prove a point to somebody.
-All releases after that will be closed source.

-What's being added in the next update?
+# What's coming in the next update?
-Code Generation
-Chat Bot
+## General (NEXT UPDATE)
-Making everything thread safe
+- Making everything thread safe
+- Ease of use features
+- Streaming Compatibility
+- Loading api key from file
+- Chat Bot Feature

+## Translation (NEXT UPDATE)
+- TTS Translation
+- Text Translation
+- Text Similarity

+## Code (NEXT UPDATE)
+- Code Generation
+- Code Translation

+## Image (NEXT UPDATE)
+- Image editing
+- Image generation

 ## Getting Started